hknutzen/Netspoc/language.markdown

 the original definition is retained.
 Use identity NAT at network level to exempt some network from NAT at area level.

-Netspoc needs to know about NAT for this reasons:
+Netspoc needs to know about NAT for these reasons:

 1. When generating ACLs for an interface it must use those IP addresses which are visible in the area attached to this interface.